 |home | projects | contact | cv | bio | statement|

-In late 2012/early 2013 I spent 6 weeks building an installation in the Mills Gallery in Boston during open hours.
-I worked from the central question of "When is it a thing no more but another thing?" returning to a previous point of focus to examine an ongoing set of ontological questions about identity and naming.
+Several years later, working from the central question of "When is it no longer a thing but another thing?" and returning to the previous point of focus to examine an ongoing set of ontological questions about identity and naming I spent 6 weeks in late 2012/early 2013 building an installation in the Mills Gallery in Boston during open hours.
 I made objects, images, and text, always with an eye to the precarity of definition.
 I installed the work as I made it.
 Years later I am far more comfortable with the images and objects than with my words.
 I am unsure if this is due to a heightened malleability of the visual, a need for linguistic acuity and precision (and revision over time), or a measure of my relative levels of craft.
 I am always my own experiment.

 Items in the installation included: black and white photocopies of several bound covers of the journal Texte zur Kunst (all of the images were black), extreme closeup photographs of the cover of 2 duplicate Miranda July books, identical gold ornaments clipped to a barcoded piece of wood, and a video of my hand signing (ASL) the starting question "When is it a thing no more but another thing?"